 - How to Build Your First System: Step-by-Step

-- Hydroponic System Troubleshooting Guide
+- Hydroponic Troubleshooting Guide

 - What Does It Really Cost?

-- Next Steps: From Hobby to Harvest
+- From Hobby to Income: Making Money with Hydroponics

 - Frequently Asked Questions